 It’s not like Dee will be sharing any screen time with Milo—she’s just a lowly PA.
 And Milo is so disappointingly rude that Dee is eager to stay far away from him.
 Except after a few chance meetings, she begins to wonder if just maybe there’s a reason for his offensive attitude, and if there’s more to Milo than his good looks and above-it-all Hollywood pedigree.
 Can a relationship with a guy like Milo ever work out for a girl like Dee?
 Never say never. . . .

-Lauren Morrill is the author of MEANT TO BE, BEING SLOANE JACOBS, THE TROUBLE WITH DESTINY, and MY UNSCRIPTED LIFE.
-She grew up in Maryville, Tennessee, where she was a short-term Girl Scout, a (not-so) proud member of the marching band, and a troublemaking editor… More about Lauren Morrill
+Lauren Morrill is the author of MEANT TO BE, BEING SLOANE JACOBS, THE TROUBLE WITH DESTINY, MY UNSCRIPTED LIFE, and BETTER THAN THE BEST PLAN.
+She grew up in Maryville, Tennessee, where she was a short-term Girl Scout, a (not-so) proud member of the marching… More about Lauren Morrill

 “Reminiscent of the author’s earlier works, this contemporary romance has likable characters and lively dialogue that will appeal to fans of the genre. . . .
 In a nice touch, some of the chapters are framed by small snippets of Dee’s “unscripted life,” including stage directions and the movie analogy throughout.
 And while the romance is at the forefront, Dee’s process of self-discovery adds a layer of depth to the plot and will ring true with teens trying to figure out who they are postrejection and where they are going after high school.
 VERDICT An additional purchase for larger collections where romance and a “behind-the scenes” look at movie-making are of interest.
 Similar in style and plot to Jennifer E. Smith’s This Is What Happy Looks Like.” —School Library Journal